supaorg/supa/docs/dev/for-ai/rules.md

 Structure:
 - packages/client/src is the client code
 - packages/core/src is the core functionality shared with client
-- packages/server/src is the server for syncing changes and auth

 ## Updating deps in npm
 Sometimes packages get cached with old versions.
 In that case remove the cache and `npm run dev` again.